OAGi/Score/docs/user_guide/index.rst

       list.

    2. *Name* (Mandatory).
-It is recommended that the format of the name be space-separated uppercase initials, such as “NAIC Industry Classification Scheme”.
+It is recommended that the format of the name be space-separated uppercase initials, such as "NAIC Industry Classification Scheme".
 This will enhance the human readability.

    3. *Load from Code List* (Optional).
 This button allows for importing code list values to the Context Scheme being created and also